killercup/presentation-rust-tooling-tips/src/0-2-overview.md

 ---

-I'm not talking about editor/IDE plugins, but the tools those can be built upon
+I'm not talking about editor/IDE plugins, but the tools those can built upon

 ---